derbyos/StatterCRG/README.md

 This is some simple SwiftUI that let you quickly put together various views from the server

-### StatterCRAction
-This extends the ``Connection`` object to make changes to the data via various commands and actions, such as starting/stopping jams/etc, entering data, and editing other values.

 ### treemaker
 treemaker is an internal command line executable that translates a tree definition file into typesafe Swift extensions

-### CreateTree
+### GenerateTree
-CreateTree is an SPM plugin build tool that uses the treemaker tool to build the tree definitions
+GenerateTree is an SPM plugin build command tool that uses the treemaker tool to build the tree definitions.
+Note that it must be manually run due to a bug in how Xcode handles multiple targets using the same SPM where that SPM has a build tool (since it detects that there are multiple ways of creating the output file - one for each target's inclusion of the SPM, never mind that it is the same invocation)

 ## In Depth
 The CRG scoreboard server use a websocket to communicate